jasonccox/hugo-site/content/cv.md

 ---
 title: Curriculum Vitae
-lastmod: 2022-10-03
+lastmod: 2022-10-06
 no_rss: true
 aliases:
     - /resume
 ---

-I'm a computer science Ph.D. student with several years of software engineering experience.
-I'm known for my ability to **learn quickly**, **work independently**, and **get the details right**.
+I'm a computer science Ph.D. student working on problems in **computer networking** and **computing for social good**.
+I have several years of software engineering experience, and I'm known for my ability to learn quickly, work independently, and get the details right.
 If you'd like to work with me, [get in touch](mailto:hi@jasoncarloscox.com).

 ---